gg582/incuspeed/README.md

    > Be sure to modify `nginx.conf` from this repo before running the setup script.

 3. **After setup**
-   - Default SSH & Xrdp ports will be assigned automatically.
+   - Default SSH & Spare ports(ssh port + 1, ssh port + 2) will be assigned automatically.
-   - Incus containers will be managed via a reverse-proxy (Nginx).
+   - Incus containers' port connection will be managed via a reverse-proxy (Nginx).

 ---